 Case retention periods are set out in Chapter 6 of our Records Management Manual.

-Please note that we do not retain information about death cases, which have not been the subject of criminal proceedings, for longer than 5 years.
+Please note that we do not retain information about death cases, which have not been the subject of criminal proceedings, for longer than five years.

 The Freedom of Information (Scotland) Act 2002 (FOISA) came into full force on 1 January 2005.
 The Act aims to increase openness and accountability in government and across the Scottish public sector by ensuring that people have the right to access information held by Scottish public authorities.
 The following guide provides a general introduction to FOISA and explains how COPFS handles requests for information.